 A week after Tess had left the state, he wondered why he hadn’t thought to attend her graduation.
-He supposed part of him knew it would have torn him up.
+He supposed part of him knew it would tear him up.

 * * *

 Senior year brought disappointment.
-Due to financial trouble, Aaron had to renege on his commitment to publish the game, and the other students helping Steve insisted that they stop trying to port the code and merely fix what they had.
-They all planned to use the game to fulfill Merriweather’s senior-project requirement, and the teachers agreed they’d done more than enough already and should probably devote the time to other subjects.
-As it happened, even fixing all the obvious bugs proved a daunting task, and Steve approached the end of the year exhausted.
+Due to financial trouble, Aaron had to renege on his commitment to publish the game, and the other students helping Steve insisted that they all stop trying to port the code and just fix what they had.
+The game fulfilled Merriweather’s senior-project requirement, and the teachers agreed they’d done more than enough already and should probably devote the time to other subjects.
+As it happened, even fixing the obvious bugs proved a daunting task, and Steve approached the end of the year exhausted.

 * * *

 In May, Dr. Richards called him into his office.
 “I’ve been talking to a colleague who works for a Maryland software company, and they’re interested in your game.
 I bought and sent him a copy of your roleplaying book.
 They’re excited, and want to make an offer on the story IP.”